tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Use the slides on foreign keys to explain the concept of foreign keys and how they are used to connect tables:

 * A foreign key is a link between tables.
-The foreign key in the first table points to or is linked to, the primary key in a second table.
+The foreign key in the first table points to, or is linked to, the primary key in a second table.

 * A foreign key also prevents invalid data from being entered into a column.
 The data being entered MUST be a value from the referenced column.